Automating-GIS-processes/Lesson-2-Geo-DataFrames/Lesson/pandas-geopandas.md

 ### Topics

 1. What are Pandas or Geopandas -modules
-2. Data processing in Pandas
-3. Working with spatial data using Geopandas
+2. Working with spatial data using Geopandas

 ### Sources